DataDog/ansible-datadog/README.md

 | `datadog_agent5_yum_repo`    | `datadog_yum_repo`    |
 | `datadog_agent5_zypper_repo` | `datadog_zypper_repo` |

+Since version 4.9.0, the `use_apt_backup_keyserver` variable has been removed, as APT keys are now obtained from https://keys.datadoghq.com.

 #### Windows

 When the variable `datadog_windows_download_url` is not set, the official Windows MSI package corresponding to the `datadog_agent_major_version` is used: